 This phenomenon, though, can be explained through neuroscience.
 Singing allows the release of high doses of dopamine (a neurotransmitter present in the brain).
 When singing, this neurotransmitter produces a feeling of well-being in response to pleasant stimuli such as eating or being high on cocaine.
 The happiness, the sensation of liberation, and the collective hysteria that the performance ignited were, in effect, group madness.
-Drunk on art performance cannot be categorized as art because it was a pure, humble act.
+Drunk on art

+Clara feels that what happened during the performance cannot be categorized as art because it was a pure, humble act.

 I like to think that what they both produced is one of the most consistent and existentialist artistic expressions of the times we live, to the point I felt compelled to narrate it to you.